EdJoPaTo/website-stalker/README.md

 Only use HTTP/1 for the web request.

-Backends might use HTTP/2 fingerprinting which could result in different or unusable output depending on what the backend assumes about the client.
+Back-ends might use HTTP/2 fingerprinting which could result in different or unusable output depending on what the back-end assumes about the client.
-HTTP/1 is a simpler protocol which does not allow such kinds of backend optimizations.
+HTTP/1 is a simpler protocol which does not allow such kinds of back-end optimizations.

 ```yaml
 sites: